-A number of updates have been issued by Government and the NHS about Brexit, available from the NHS England website.
+A number of other updates have been issued by Government and the NHS about Brexit over the past year, available from the NHS England website.

-The PSNC website has a range of information on Brexit, including guidance for community pharmacy contractors.
+The PSNC website has a range of information, including guidance for community pharmacy contractors.

 The MHRA has a range of guidance and publications about a possible 'no-deal' Brexit.